Gérard Larrousse

 Gérard Gilles Marie Armand Larrousse (born 23 May 1940) is a former sports car racing, rallying and Formula One driver from France.
 His greatest success as a driver was winning the 24 Hours of Le Mans in 1973 and 1974, driving a Matra-Simca MS670.
 After the end of his career as racing car driver, he continued to be involved in Formula One as a team manager for Renault.
 He later founded and ran his own Formula One team, Larrousse, from 1987 to 1994.

 Racing career

-Born in Lyon, Larousse began his motorsport career in rallying before focusing on circuit racing.
+Born in Lyon, Larrousse began his motorsport career in rallying before focusing on circuit racing.
 He won the French Rally Championship with an Alpine A110.
 His biggest successes in international rallies came in a Porsche 911.
 He won the Tour de Corse in 1969, and placed second at the Monte Carlo Rally in 1969, 1970 and 1972.
 On gravel, he achieved a sixth place at the 1970 RAC Rally.

 In a team with Vic Elford in 1971, Larrousse won the 12 Hours of Sebring with a Porsche 917K and the 1000km Nürburgring in a Porsche 908/03.
 He would follow this with victory at the 24 Hours of Le Mans in 1973 and 1974 alongside Henri Pescarolo for Matra-Simca.
 He participated in two Grands Prix, debuting on 12 May 1974, but failed to any score championship points.
 He drove Brabham BT42s for Scuderia Finotto.